Impeachment is over. But other efforts to reckon with Trump’s post-election chaos have just begun.

 Another front could open up in Wisconsin, where a recount confirmed Biden’s victory.

-Last week, lawyers representing the state council of the Service Employees International Union sent a letter to Milwaukee County District Attorney John Chisholm requesting a criminal investigation into whether laws were broken when 10 would-be Wisconsin electors sympathetic to Trump met behind close doors at the State Capitol on Dec.
+Last week, lawyers representing the state council of the Service Employees International Union sent a letter to Milwaukee County District Attorney John Chisholm requesting a criminal investigation into whether laws were broken when 10 would-be Wisconsin electors sympathetic to Trump met behind closed doors at the state Capitol on Dec.
 14 and tried to appoint themselves as the state’s representatives to the electoral college.

 The group signed illegitimate certificates of election and sent the fake documents to federal and state officials proclaiming that Trump had won the state’s electoral votes.

-Their actions came as Wisconsin’s governor on the same day convened Biden’s electors in an open ceremony elsewhere in the State Capitol, as prescribed by state law, to formally give the state’s votes to Biden and Vice President Harris.
+Their actions came as Wisconsin’s governor on the same day convened Biden’s electors in an open ceremony elsewhere in the Capitol, as prescribed by state law, to formally give the state’s votes to Biden and Vice President Harris.

-The union identified six Wisconsin laws it says the would-be Trump electors may have broken, including prohibitions on forgery and falsely assuming to act as a public officer.
+The union identified six Wisconsin laws that it says the would-be Trump electors may have broken, including prohibitions on forgery and falsely assuming to act as a public officer.

 “Some of this is about trying to bring bad actors to account.
 But the bigger part is trying to make sure we never go through something like this again,” said Jeffrey A. Mandell, a lawyer representing the union.
 “We have seen an intensification from election to election of how far people are willing to push these issues.
 And we need it to stop.”